Njunu-sk/Review/how-to-setup-user-authentication-from-scratch-with-rails-6/index.md

 ### Configuring views

-Controllers make model data available to the view,this data can be displayed to the user.
+Controllers makes model data available to the view,this data can be displayed to the user.
 Rails provides us with form builder object yielded by `form_with` which contains helper methods for generating form elements.

 Create a `sign_up` form